russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Confidence Code: The Science and Art of Self-Assurance — What Women Should Know and when was it published?

-The Confidence Code spans approximately 256 pages and was published on April 15, 2014.
-This relatively concise format makes it an accessible read for busy individuals looking to boost their confidence.
+The Confidence Code spans 256 pages and was published in April 2014.
+This length makes it an approachable read for those seeking quick strategies to enhance their self-assurance.

-How can I apply the lessons from The Confidence Code: The Science and Art of Self-Assurance — What Women Should Know in my life?
+Who wrote The Confidence Code: The Science and Art of Self-Assurance — What Women Should Know?